TD Garden - Boston Bruins

 The TD Garden is located adjacent to Boston’s historic North End, the city’s version of “Little Italy.”
 While visiting, hockey fans flock to Bruin legend Ray Bourque’s restaurant, Tresca.
 Be sure to grab a couple of cannoli from Mike’s Pastry while here, or head to Regina’s Pizzeria, one of the top places to get a slice of pizza in the country.
 Many visiting fans enjoy walking down Hanover Street, taking in the sights and smells.

-While the area immediately adjacent to the TD Garden has undergone many changes in recent years with the closure of several legendary restaurants, there are still plenty of dining and lodging options right just steps from the venue.
+While many legendary restaurants around TD Garden have closed their doors in recent years, there are still plenty of dining and lodging options just steps from the venue.
 The Harp, Hurricane’s at the Garden, and of course, Halftime King of Pizza are just a few of the many options from which to choose.
-Fans looking for convenient lodging will find a Courtyard by Marriot, CitizenM Downtown, and Onyx Boston all in the immediate vicinity.
+Fans looking for convenient lodging will find a Courtyard by Marriott, citizenM Downtown, and Onyx Boston all in the immediate vicinity.

 Walk a few blocks further south, and you will arrive at Faneuil Hall, a collection of restaurants, shops, and clubs that is one of the city’s most popular tourist attractions.
 Be sure to check out the Union Oyster House, Boston’s oldest restaurant and home of the city’s best clam chowder.
 Statues of Celtics legends Red Auerbach and Bill Russell and be found here among all the historic sites.

-Fans looking to explore Boston’s rich history can follow the Freedom Trail, which passes only a few blocks from the Garden.
-The Freedom Trail is a 2.5-mile-long brick-lined route that connects 16 of Boston’s most significant historic sites.
+Fans looking to explore Boston’s rich history can follow the Freedom Trail, which passes a few blocks from the Garden.
+The Freedom Trail is a 2.5-mile-long brick-lined route that connects several of Boston’s most significant historic sites.
 This walking tour winds throughout the city and is one of the best ways to explore Boston.
-Several points of interest are located near the Garden, including the Old North Church, Faneuil Hall, and Copp’s Burial Ground.

 Fans 5

-There is an adage in American hockey circles that the most knowledgeable, passionate fans in the United States live in the three “M’s” (Massachusetts, Minnesota, and Michigan).
+There is an adage in American hockey circles that the most knowledgeable, passionate fans in the United States live in the three “M’s” (Massachusetts, Minnesota,, and Michigan).
 Greater Boston is one of the most hockey-crazed areas you will find anywhere, with a dedicated fan base that can rival anything found in Canada.
-With the incredible season the Bruins are enjoying in 2022-2023, the Garden is once again the place to be in Boston.
+Even though the Bruins are going through a rebuilding period, you can expect the Garden to be packed and loud on game night.

 Access 3

+Boston can be a difficult city to drive in, especially for a visitor who doesn’t know their way around.
 The best way to get to TD Garden is to take public transportation, known in Boston as the “T.” The arena is located directly on top of the North Station MBTA commuter rail station, bringing in fans from all parts of suburban Boston.
 For fans taking the subway, both the green and orange lines stop at North Station, right across the street from TD Garden.
-The $2.75 one-way fare makes the “T” Stadium Journey’s recommendation for avoiding the hassle of driving.
+The $2.40 one-way fare makes the “T” Stadium Journey’s recommendation for avoiding the hassle of driving.

 Although there are many options for parking in the area around the Garden it can be quite expensive to park here.
-There is a 5-level garage located directly underneath the Garden which charges $54 for event parking.
-There are several surface lots and garages in the immediate area which range from $30-$50 on game night.
-Despite the Garden’s downtown location, there is little on-street parking to be found.
+The 5-level garage located directly underneath the Garden charges $65 for event parking.
+Several surface lots and garages in the immediate area charge $30-$50 on game night.
+Despite the Garden’s downtown location, there is little on-street parking around.

 Return on Investment 2

-Adding to the high cost of attending a Bruins game is the cost of parking, which ranges in price from $35-54 and above-average concession prices.
-For example, purchasing a slice of pizza and a large soda will cost you close to twenty dollars.
+Adding to the high cost of attending a Bruins game is the cost of parking, which starts at $30 and has above-average concession prices.
+For example, purchasing a slice of pizza and a large soda will cost you close to twenty-five dollars.

 Stadium Journey’s recommendation for significantly cutting the cost of attending a Bruins game: take the T and eat at one of the fine restaurants nearby before or after the game.

-Banners – Banners honoring Bruins’ Stanley Cup championships hang from the rafters alongside division, conference, and President’s Trophy banners.
-Eleven Bruins have had their numbers retired.
-In addition, there are banners commemorating the annual Beanpot Tournament, held every February, and the Hockey East Tournament, held here every March.
-There are also all those Celtics championship banners hanging around.
+Banners – Banners honoring the Bruins Stanley Cup championships and other achievements hang from the Garden’s rafters.
+Twelve Bruins have had their numbers retired, with Zdeno Chara’s number 33 to join them in January.
+Also, there are banners commemorating the Beanpot Tournament and the Hockey East Tournament, both held here annually.
+Plus, there are also all those Celtics championship banners hanging around.

-The Sports Museum – Perhaps the greatest hidden sports gem in Boston, it’s a must-see for any visiting sports fan.
+Museums – Perhaps the greatest hidden sports gem in Boston is the Sports Museum.
 Located on levels 5 and 6 of the Garden, The Sports Museum features items celebrating the city of Boston’s long and storied sports history.
-Exhibits include the penalty box from the Boston Garden and an open theater with original Garden seats.
+Heritage Hall was opened to celebrate the Bruins’ 100th anniversary, honoring the team’s history with memorabilia, technology, and interactive activities.

 History – As you may expect from one of the NHL’s Original Six teams, many sporting events of great importance have occurred here.
-Oversized murals depict iconic moments in Boston Garden and TD Garden history on both concourses.
+Oversized murals depict iconic moments in the arena’s history on both concourses.

 Final Thoughts